ampl/ampl.github.io/docs/source/solvers/options/highs.md

 alg:zerocoeff (zerocoeff, small_matrix_value)
       Lower limit on |matrix entries|: values smaller than this will be treated as zero (default: 1e-9).

+cvt:mip:bigM (cvt:mip:bigm, cvt:bigM, cvt:bigm)
+      Default value of big-M for linearization of logical constraints.
+Not used by default.
+Use with care (prefer tight bounds).
+Should be smaller than (1.0 / [integrality tolerance])

 cvt:mip:eps (cvt:cmp:eps)
       Tolerance for strict comparison of continuous variables for MIP.
 Ensure